USAFA-ECE/ece382/_sources/Assignments/homework1.md

 ### Hardware Diagnostics Tool

 - Click 🙋 FAQ on the left sidebar of this website.
-If the sidebar is hidden, click the hamburger button (the triple bar ☰).
+If the sidebar is hidden, click the hamburger button (the triple bars ☰).
 - Go to _How to run the hardware diagnostics tool for hardware issues on my robot?_ section and complete the hardware diagnotics.
 - While you are running the tool, take a picture of your robot.
 Your picture must show one of the tests on the LCD as shown below.
+Ensure you have a small AF symbol on each test screen.
 - Submit the picture in Gradescope.

 ```{image} ./figures/HW1_HardwareDiagnostics.jpg